 Another of our braces hacks to use an orthodontic flosser or a product like Super Floss.
 These tools are designed especially for helping you floss with braces, and they’re a lot easier to manoeuvre than regular dental floss.
 Of course, there’s nothing wrong with using standard floss but believe us, and a specialized product will simplify things.

 Like we mentioned, you’ll want to brush after meals and snacks and since you’ll probably be at work, school or out and about during many of your daily meals, bringing a travel kit with you wherever you go is one of the best tips for having braces.
 Besides, who wants to have a piece of broccoli stuck in their bracket unknowingly?
 Toss a travel toothbrush, proxy brushes, floss, a small mirror and orthodontic wax in a toiletry bag and make a habit of keeping it in your bookbag, your car or your desk at work.

 STOCK YOUR FRIDGE AND PANTRY WITH BRACES-FRIENDLY FOOD

-Stocking up on braces-friendly food before you even get your braces put on is one of our favourites braces hacks.
-This way, you won't have to think about it, and you won’t feel tempted by foods you should avoid like popcorn, caramel, nuts and other things are hard, sticky or chewy.
-Your teeth will feel a little sensitive when you first get your braces put on and after adjustments, so opt for soft foods like mashed potatoes, yoghurt, smoothies, steamed veggies, ripe fruit and soup.
+Stocking up on braces-friendly food before you even get your braces put on is one of our favorites braces hacks.
+This way, you won't have to think about it, and you won’t feel tempted by foods you should avoid like popcorn, caramel, nuts, and other things are hard, sticky or chewy.
+Your teeth will feel a little sensitive when you first get your braces put on and after adjustments, so opt for soft foods like mashed potatoes, yogurt, smoothies, steamed veggies, ripe fruit, and soup.